 Word Document and General Manuscript Information

-4. To promote anonymous review, authors must not identify themselves directly or indirectly in their papers or in experimental test instruments included with the submission.
-Single authors must not use the editorial “we.”
+- To promote anonymous review, authors must not identify themselves directly or indirectly in their papers or in experimental test instruments included with the submission.
+Single authors must notuse the editorial “we.”

-6. Experimental studies using human subjects must include a footnote that affirms either approval or exemption has been granted by the institution at which the experiment took place.
+- Experimental studies using human subjects must include a footnote that affirms whether approval or exemption has been granted by the institution at which the experiment took place.
+Please refer to the Publications Ethics for Academic Research policy for more about the use of human subjects.

 Title Page